Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 </template>
 ```

+Here, the elements are distributed in the way that the view will look when no blending is applied or when the app is running in a standalone mode.

+**Note:**
+For shadow DOM v1, the `slot` tag should be used instead of the `content` tag.
+Thus, the tag above would take this shape: `<slot name="AppName/ElementName"></slot>`.

 ### Guideline 5: Apply Styling to Avoid Conflicts and Allow Blending

 Regarding styling, there are two ways to make the application easier to visually integrate with other apps:

 1. Prefix the all class names with the name of the app.
 As outlined in [Avoiding CSS Conflicts](https://docs.starcounter.io/guides/mapping-and-blending/avoiding-css-conflicts/), the class should be prefixed with the name of the app to avoid CSS conflicts with classes from other apps.

-2. Keep styling that will affect the composition inside the `starcounter-composition`.
+2. Keep styling that will affect the layout inside the `starcounter-composition`.

 {% endraw %}